College Faculty:Classical Strings: Viola Orchestral Performance Program

 Shmuel Katz has been praised as a “World-class musician” by the leading German newspaper Frankfurter Rundschau, and heralded by the Ottawa Citizen for his “Uncommonly rich and introspective” playing.

-Mr. Katz is a newly appointed member of the Metropolitan Opera Orchestra after being an associate member with the company for over a decade.
-Shmuel serves as Principal Violist of the Mostly Mozart Festival Orchestra and American Ballet Theatre Orchestra and as the Associate Principal Violist of the New York City Ballet Orchestra.
-Previously, Mr. Katz served as Principal Violist of the Pennsylvania Ballet and member of the New York City Opera and Orchestra of St. Luke’s.
+Mr. Katz is the acting Associate Principal Violist with the Metropolitan Opera Orchestra after being an associate member with the company for over a decade.
+Shmuel serves as Principal Violist of the Mostly Mozart Festival Orchestra and American Ballet Theatre Orchestra.
+Previously, Mr. Katz served as the Associate Principal Violist of the New York City Ballet Orchestra, Principal Violist of the Pennsylvania Ballet and member of the New York City Opera and Orchestra of St. Luke’s.
 He also appeared as concertmaster and soloist with the Orpheus Chamber Orchestra in Carnegie Hall.
 He has toured with the orchestra in Europe, Asia and North America.

 Shmuel is an active recording artist.
 He has recorded for EMI, Deutche Grammophon and Ondine labels with The Philadelphia Orchestra, New York Philharmonic and Orpheus Chamber Orchestra.
 His studio work in New York includes albums of Sting, Bruce Springsteen and Lou Reed as well as more than 20 movie soundtracks